g-schlake/Clustering-Set-HPO/readme.md

 > Anyonymous Authors
 >
-> "Multi Algorithm Selection for Hyperparameter Optimization of Interesting Clustering Sets"
+> "Multi Algorithm Selection and Hyperparameter Optimization for Automated Clustering"
 >
 > AutoML 2025 (in Review)